minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 -  **name**: A name to display in the KAT-alogus
 -  **description**: A description in the KAT-alogus
 -  **consumes**: A list of OOI types that trigger the boefje to run.
-   Whenever one of these OOIs get added this boefje will run with that OOI.
+   Whenever one of these OOIs gets added this boefje will run with that OOI.
 In our case we will run our boefje whenever a new IPAddressV4 or IPAddressV6 gets added.
 -  **environment_keys**: A list of inputs provided by the user.
 More